gasiepgodoy/DT-FMS/README.md

 3. AAS - the Asset administration Shell files resposible for the standardization of information structure.
 It contains the main .aasx file being used.
 Curent Version is V2.3

-4. State Transition Table Model - The digital model, made in State Transition Table of MATLAB/Simulink, of the FMS stations.
+4. Digital Model - STF - The digital model, made in State Transition Table of MATLAB/Simulink, of the FMS stations.
 Current Version is V0.4

 5. Unity - Responsible for the 3D Visualization Model of the FMS and the necessary connections to the AAS Verison of Node-RED (V7 onwards)